 3.7.
 Health and Safety

-volunteer-involving organisation.
-A copy of the full health and safety policy statement is available to all volunteers.
-Further copies may be obtained if
+A copy of the full health and safety policy statement is available to all volunteers through the Volunteering Portal on the website.

 3.8.
 Equal Opportunities

 The British Science Association operates an equal opportunities policy for both staff and volunteers.
 Volunteers need to have an understanding of and commitment to our equal opportunities policy.